yuanqing/shell-basics/README.md

 [1]+  Stopped                 java Hello
 ```

-A quick fix is to issue the `fg` command:
+A quick fix is to run the `fg` program:

 ```sh
 $ fg